ByAUJay

 Example:

-A metaverse platform adopts ERC-1155 tokens for assets and links them to a user's DID.
-The user’s avatar, gear, and achievements are associated with their identity, enabling transfer across multiple games like Decentraland, The Sandbox, and custom metaverse spaces.
+A metaverse platform uses ERC-1155 tokens for assets and ties them to a user's DID.
+This way, the user’s avatar, gear, and achievements are all linked to their identity, allowing for easy transfer across various games like Decentraland, The Sandbox, and even custom metaverse spaces.

 Best Practice:

-Implement interoperable standards like Soulbound Tokens (SBTs) for reputation and achievements, anchored to DIDs.
+Go for interoperable standards such as Soulbound Tokens (SBTs) to represent reputation and achievements, all tied to DIDs.

 3. Access Control & Role Management